 Looking to the coming year, Hain said that it expects to grow sales by 27-30% year-on-year, while earnings are expected to increase 17-23%.
 According to BB&T Capital Markets analyst Andrew Wolf, this guidance comes in ahead of both consensus sales expectations, of $2.52bn, and his own forecast of $2.5bn.

-Sectors: Baby food, Bakery, Chilled foods, Condiments, dressings & sauces, Dairy, Dried foods, Financials, Health & wellness, Meat & poultry, Mergers & acquisitions, Natural & organic, NPD & innovation, Private label, Snacks, World foods
+Sectors: Baby food, Bakery, Chilled foods, Condiments, dressings & sauces, Dairy, Dried foods, Financials, Free-from, Health & wellness, Meat & poultry, Mergers & acquisitions, Natural & organic, NPD & innovation, Private label, Snacks, World foods

 The Kroger Co. - Strategy and SWOT Report, is a source of comprehensive company data and information.
 The report covers the company’s structure, operation, SWOT analysis, product and service offerings...

 Publix Super Markets, Inc. (PUSH) - Financial and Strategic SWOT Analysis Review provides you an in-depth strategic SWOT analysis of the company’s businesses and operations.
 The profile has been compi...

 Kroger continues to fight for market share in the extremely competitive Grocery channel.
 Kroger continues to focus on its core Supermarket business and has opened new stores though a combination of ex...